Leafwing-Studios/Emergence/design/src/high-level/game-thesis.md

   - natural but not essential
   - must be careful to avoid snowballing effects
     - design with negative feedback loops like hunger satiation
-- **Pollution**
-  - thematically essential
-  - needs much richer (and more plausible) model of pollution
-  - effects should be varied and depend on intensity of pollution
-  - polluting should be easier than dealing with waste products properly
-  - pollution can serve as yet-another important driver of temporal variation, as it builds up and must be dealt with

 ## Design Strengths